 Providing an online appointment request function on your website is an easy way to attract new clients back into your clinic.
 Both new and existing clients will be able to book appointments and share that information with your staff, all without picking up the phone.
 Ensuring that you have a simple to use appointment request button online is a win-win situation for both sides – easy for the client and easy for your staff to book appointments.

 2. Give Back to the Community

-Partnering with local animal rescue, shelter, or foster organization is an easy way to bring new clients in.
-One easy way to bring new clients in is to find them early on in their life.
-By partnering with a shelter, you can offer a free or discounted exam to new pet parents.
+Partnering with a local animal rescue, shelter, or foster organization is an easy way to bring new clients in early on in their pet parenthood journey.
+You can offer a free or discounted exam to new pet parents.
 Starting to create those relationships early is important for bringing new clients in, but also is a great opportunity to keep them as a life-long customer.

 3. Exemplary Customer Service

 Providing great service with a smile can keep your current clients coming back and generate more word of mouth.
 Simply saying “thanks”, giving a firm handshake, or taking that extra effort to give a pet the best care can go miles!
 For example, one of our customers likes to keep large umbrellas at the front desk in case of heavy rain or snow.
 This small act of consideration helps prevent your client from getting a car full of wet dog smell and is just one of those little personal touches that makes your clinic unique.

 4. Refer a Friend